rogerbf/until-first/README.md

 # until-first

-Extract part of string up until and including first occurrence of substring.
+Extract part of string including first occurrence of substring.